learn-co-students/sql-organizing-bears-lab-nyc01-seng-ft-080320/README.md

 ## Objectives

-1. Use the `CREATE TABLE` command to create a new table with various data types
+1. Use the `CREATE TABLE` command to create a new table with various data types^
 2. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
 3. Use the `SELECT` command with various functions and modifiers to write queries